 Both R and lessR are free and open source, and run identically on Macintosh, Windows and Linux/Unix computers.

 Any features added to lessR since August, 2013 are not presented in the book.
-Enter Help(lessR) and click on Package NEWS to see the full set of additions and bug fixes.
+Enter Help(lessR), then click on Package NEWS to see the full set of additions and bug fixes.

 r <- reg(Y ~ X)To see the names of all the segments, enter